Skip to content

 Kubeflow Pricing & Plans

-Kubeflow is an open-source project, and its core platform is available free of charge.
-There are no direct pricing tiers or subscription costs associated with the Kubeflow software itself.
-Users incur costs related to the underlying Kubernetes infrastructure (cloud provider fees, on-premises hardware, etc.) and any integrated third-party services.
+Kubeflow is an open-source platform and is available for free.
+There are no direct pricing tiers or subscription costs associated with the core Kubeflow software.

 Pros